NBA Rumors: Warriors, Sixers Could Explore D’Angelo Russell For Tobias Harris Trade, Per ‘Bleacher Report’

 — HotNewHipHop (@HotNewHipHop) August 7, 2019

-Trading D’Angelo Russell for Tobias Harris would be a no-brainer for the Warriors.
-Though Harris is yet to reach the level of Kevin Durant, he would still be an incredible replacement for him in the wing.
+Trading Russell for Harris would be a no-brainer for the Warriors.
+Though Harris has yet to reach the level of Kevin Durant, he would still be an incredible replacement for him in the wing.
 In the 27 games he played with the Sixers, the 27-year-old small forward averaged 18.2 points, 7.9 rebounds, and 2.9 assists while shooting 46.9 percent from the field and 32.6 percent from beyond the arc.

-The potential core of Stephen Curry, Klay Thompson, Tobias Harris, and Draymond Green may not be as offensively talented as their starting lineup in the past three years, but it would be enough to help the Warriors defend their throne in the Western Conference and reclaim the NBA championship title in the 2019-20 NBA season.
+The potential core of Stephen Curry, Klay Thompson, Tobias Harris, and Draymond Green may not be as offensively talented as their starting lineup in the past three years, but it would be enough to help the Warriors defend their throne in the Western Conference and reclaim the NBA championship in the 2019-20 NBA season.